cnydo/aerial-image-object-detection/README.md

 py convertformat.py annotations_val.csv

 ```
+> [!IMPORTANT]
-**Note:** YOLO locates labels automatically for each image by replacing the last instance of `/images` in each images path with  `/labels`.
+> YOLO locates labels automatically for each image by replacing the last instance of `/images` in each images path with  `/labels`.
 Organize the dataset structure as follows:
 ```
 data
 ├── train